insinfo/oracledb_dart/python-oracledb/doc/src/user_guide/troubleshooting.rst

   Oracle Client libraries and call :meth:`oracledb.init_oracle_client()` in your code.

-- Upgrade your Oracle database to python-oracledb Thin mode supported versions 12.1 or later.
+- Upgrade Oracle Database to 12.1, or later, if you want to use python-oracledb Thin mode.

 DPY-3015
 ++++++++